sen2vm/sen2vm-core/README.md

 # Project Sen2VM (sen2vm-core)

+>[!NOTE]
+>Sen2VM is released under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0); its licence file can be accessible in [LICENSE](LICENSE) file.

-* Its primary function is to create **direct location grids**, mapping the L1B product in sensor geometry down to the ground.
+Its primary function is to create **direct location grids**, mapping Sentinel-2 Level-1B products in sensor geometry down to the ground geometry (as in L1C).
+For more details about Sentinel-2 Level-1B format, please refer to [Level-1B format description](#1-level-1b-format-description)

-* Additionally, the tool supports the generation of inverse location grids, enabling mapping from a specific ground area back to the corresponding area in sensor geometry.
+Additionally, the tool supports the generation of inverse location grids, enabling mapping from a specific ground area back to the corresponding area in sensor geometry.

-Sen2VM is released under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0); its licence file can be accessible in [LICENSE](LICENSE) file.

 Please note that Sen2VM exists implemented as a SNAP plugin, which calls the Sen2VM standalone tool during execution.